privacyguides/privacyguides.org/docs/encryption.md

 ![BitLocker logo](assets/img/encryption-software/bitlocker.png){ align=right }

-Built into Windows and a proprietary solution, **BitLocker** provides full volume encryption to protect data at rest.
+**BitLocker**, a proprietary solution built into Windows, provides full volume encryption to protect data at rest.
 BitLocker [leverages](https://learn.microsoft.com/en-us/windows/security/hardware-security/tpm/how-windows-uses-the-tpm#tpm-overview) the Trusted Platform Module (TPM) for hardware-based security, provided one is present.
 BitLocker is only officially supported on Pro, Enterprise and Education editions of Windows.

 BitLocker can be managed through the Control Panel: in the search box on the taskbar, type "Manage BitLocker" and then select it from the list of results.